bhomer7/Cube-MtG/README.md

 A Magic the Gathering Sealed Cube
 ========================================
-Currently this is being built for a 5 person free for all sealed.
+Currently this is being built for a 10 person small multiplayer sealed.
+Packs are decided by the `.def` file used to create them.
+There are two included as they should be the most common needed `pack.def` creates packs suitable for pack wars as each pack will contain at most two colors `pool.def` is what we use for generating the sealed pools.
+It creates packs as follows:
-Packs consist of 15 cards
+- Packs consist of 15 cards
+- There will be 1 of each land card
-There will be 1 of each rare card, 2 of each uncommon, and 4 of each common in the pool.
+- There will be 1 of each rare card
+- There will be 2 of each uncommon
+- There will be 4 of each common
+- Rares and Lands will be chosen with no bias
+- Uncommons will be chosen with the following requirements on each pack
+    * There is at least 1 Ally colored card
+    * There is at least 1 Mono colored or Colorless card
+- Commons will be chosen with the following requirements on each pack
+    * There exist 3 or more cards for each color of an ally pair
+    * There exists at least 1 Ally colored card
+    * There exists at least 1 Colorless card

 Viewing Lists
 ===========================================